 Activists say infractions caused by mining companies are made possible because the Philippine Army and other state security forces have a government mandate to protect projects deemed essential to the Philippine economy.

-In a statement to VICE News, Armed Forces of the Philippines spokesperson Marine Major General Edgard Arevalo said that the deployment of military personnel “is necessary to establish a secure environment to allow the smooth implementation of government projects and provide security of vital infrastructures in the hinterlands.”
+In a statement to VICE World News, Armed Forces of the Philippines spokesperson Marine Major General Edgard Arevalo said that the deployment of military personnel “is necessary to establish a secure environment to allow the smooth implementation of government projects and provide security of vital infrastructures in the hinterlands.”
 This deployment is by virtue of a memorandum of agreement between the Department of National Defense and companies, he added.

 Arevalo said that the armed forces deploy official paramilitary units—composed of army reservists, inactive soldiers, and volunteers—to guard mining sites.
 The government created these civilian paramilitary units more than 30 years ago, with the prime purpose of dealing with local insurgency threats.
 Over the years, they have been accused of various human rights abuses and at one point were even disbanded, only to be revived again.
 In 2018, Duterte granted them financial support.